-The ANC calculator (Absolute Neutrophil Count calculator) is a tool that enables to estimate the total count of neutrophils which is useful in the assessment of the risk connected with infectious conditions such as sepsis in patients undergoing chemotherapy.
-It allows for quick diagnosis of neutropenia – a condition when the number of neutrophils in blood is substantially lowered.
+The ANC calculator (absolute neutrophil count calculator) is a tool that enables you to estimate the total count of neutrophils in the blood, which is helpful in the assessment of the risk connected with infectious diseases.
+An example of this is sepsis in patients undergoing chemotherapy.
+It allows for a quick diagnosis of neutropenia – a condition where the number of neutrophils in blood is substantially lowered.

-In this article, we will describe what are neutrophils and what happens when their concentration in the blood significantly drops — neutropenia.
-Do you wonder what may be its causes?
+In this article, we will describe what neutrophils are and what happens when their concentration in the blood significantly drops — neutropenia.
+Wondering what may cause this?
 We have also answered this question and explained how neutropenia is treated!

-The necessary indicator in evaluation of neutropenia, is Absolute Neutrophil Count (ANC).
-In this article you will learn more about ANC and how to interpret its result.
+The indicator in evaluating neutropenia is absolute neutrophil count (ANC).
+In this article, you will learn more about ANC and how to interpret its result.
 You will also find out what the ANC formula is.

 What are neutrophils?

-Neutrophils are the most numerous subpopulation of granulocytes and white blood cells.
-They are produced from the stem cells in the bone marrow together with other granulocytes such as eosinophils, basophils and agranulocytes — lymphocytes and monocytes.
-Every human produces approximately 1011 neutrophils daily [sic!] which live only for a few days.
+Neutrophils are the most numerous subpopulations of granulocytes and white blood cells.
+They are produced from the stem cells in bone marrow together with other granulocytes such as eosinophils, basophils, and agranulocytes — lymphocytes and monocytes.
+Every human produces approximately 1011 neutrophils daily [sic!], which live only for a few days.

-Part of the neutrophils leaving bone marrow are so-called band neutrophils or band cells.
-These are cells which are though still immature, but just one step before becoming fully matured segmented neutrophils.
-An increased level of band neutrophils, so-called bandemia or left shift are the markers of increased production of white blood cells and releasing more white blood cells from bone marrow to bloodstream.
-This happens most often due to infection or inflammation of another kind.
+Some of the neutrophils leaving bone marrow are so-called band neutrophils or band cells.
+These are cells that, although still immature, are just one step away from becoming fully matured segmented neutrophils.
+An increased level of band neutrophils, so-called bandemia or left shift, is the marker of increased production of white blood cells and the release of more white blood cells from bone marrow to the bloodstream.
+This reaction happens most often due to infection or inflammation of another kind.

-Neutrophils are an essential part of the immune system, specifically innate immune system.
+Neutrophils are an essential part of the immune system, specifically the innate immune system.
 Their primary task is to participate in phagocytosis.
-They are recruited to the site of injury within minutes following the beginning of the acute inflammatory process resulting, e.g. from the bacterial infection.
-Neutrophils migrate then from blood vessels to the interstitial tissue, where they phagocyte (kill and eat) bacteria.
+They are recruited to the injury site within minutes following the beginning of the acute inflammatory process resulting, e.g., from the bacterial infection.
+Neutrophils then migrate from blood vessels to the interstitial tissue, where they phagocyte (kill and eat) bacteria.
 Together with bacteria, neutrophils are the main component of pus.

 What is neutropenia? — signs and symptoms

 Neutropenia is defined as a low neutrophil count.
-Generally accepted reference range for neutrophils is 1500 to 8000 cells per microliter (µl) of blood.
+The generally accepted reference range for neutrophils is 1500 to 8000 cells per microliter (µl) of blood.
 However, most healthy people have more than 2000 neutrophils per microliter of blood.
-The lower the neutrophils, the more severe the neutropenia and the more probable and dangerous are complications.
+The lower the neutrophils, the more severe the neutropenia, the more probable complications, and the more dangerous they can be.

-There are three major mechanisms which are involved in the development of neutropenia:
+Three major mechanisms are involved in the development of neutropenia:

 When may you suspect neutropenia?

-The most important sign is vulnerability to infections, especially severe or recurrent bacterial infections of the skin, perirectal area or mouth.
-Also recurrent pneumonia is typical in patients with neutropenia.
-People with low absolute neutrophils often suffer from ulcers, abscesses, swollen gums and mouth sores.
-They also very often present with feverishness or low-grade fever, but also hypothermia is relatively common for those people.
+The most important sign is vulnerability to infections, especially severe or recurrent bacterial infections of the skin, perirectal area, or mouth.
+Also, recurrent pneumonia is typical in patients with neutropenia.
+People with low absolute neutrophils often suffer from ulcers, abscesses, swollen gums, and mouth sores.
+They are also very often present with feverishness or low-grade fever, but also hypothermia is relatively common for these people.